Asquera/warden-hmac-authentication/README.md

     end

-`params` allows you to specify parameters the request must contain, `token` is the name of the token parameter, `secret` and `algorithm` allow you to specify the secret and algorithm used for the HMAC algorithm. `hmac` expects a class that implement the HMAC algorithm.
+`params` allows you to specify parameters the request must contain, `token` is the name of the token parameter, `secret` and `algorithm` allow you to specify the secret and algorithm used for the HMAC algorithm. `hmac` expects a class that implements the HMAC algorithm.
 It is instantiated on each request.

 If you want to retrieve the secret and token using a different strategy, extend the HMAC strategy: